 - Ann Black-Ziegelbein – Bioinformatics, haplotyping, phasing

-- Kevin Booth – Mendelian hearing loss, Usher syndrome, genetic modifiers
+- Kevin Booth – Mendelian hearing loss, Usher syndrome, genetic modifiers, non-coding mutations

 - Sean Ephraim –Deafness Variation Database, informatics

 - Jin-Young Koh –Mendelian hearing loss and single-cell RNA sequence profiling

 - Paul Ranum – RNA interference, gene therapy, single cell transcriptomics

 - Mallory Tollefson – Molecular modeling of variants of uncertain significance in deafness-causing genes

 - Hidekane Yoshimura – Viral-mediated RNA interference gene therapy

 Tremendous advances have been made in our understanding of the thrombotic microangiopathies (TMA) and it is now clear that distinctly different mechanisms underlie the pathophysiology of this group of diseases known previously as TTP/HUS (thrombotic thrombocytopenic purpura/hemolytic uremic syndrome).
 Establishing the role of complement in HUS has led to the development of anti-complement therapies that have improved patient outcome to such an extent that for children and adults with complement-mediated HUS (also known as atypical HUS or aHUS) long-term health is now a reality.
 Scientists in the MORL have contributed to this body of work in many ways and continue to focus on defining the different mechanisms that underlie aHUS to develop more refined diagnostic and treatment algorithms, resolve questions of phenotypic variability, and provide more precise patient care.